zenkay/personal-blog/php/wp-content/plugins/easy-table/readme.txt

 No

 == Changelog ==

+= 1.4 =
+* Updated: TableSorter JavaScript library now updated to 2.10.8 from 2.0.5b ( hope it will solve many sorting problems )

 = 1.3.1 =
 * Fixed: Bug on version 1.3, fatal error on PHP prior to 5.3.0